Since consumers can get anything online, online customer service is more important than ever.

 Self-service can help your customers in different ways.
 Giving people a choice is one way.
 While some customers prefer speaking face-to-face, many will try to help themselves instead of speaking with customer service representatives.

 Self-servicing also reduces wait times.
 The more instructions and solutions people can find on your website, the fewer people queue to speak with the assistants.
-Customers seek effortless experience, and self-service is a way to achieve it.
+Customers seek an effortless experience, and self-service is a way to achieve it.

 Your company will benefit from providing self-service by: